NLnetLabs/routinator/doc/manual/source/manual-page.rst

       option can be given multiple times in which case proxies are tried in the given order.

-.. option:: --rrdp-keep-responses=path

-      If this option is enabled, the bodies of all HTTPS responses received from RRDP servers will be stored under *path*.
-The sub-path will be constructed using the components of the requested URI.
-For the responses to the notification files, the timestamp is appended to the path to make it possible to distinguish the series of requests made over time.

 .. option:: --max-object-size=BYTES

       Limits the size of individual objects received via either rsync or RRDP